-Importantly, your status (not your visa) determines how long you can stay in the US at any one time.
+Your status – not your visa length – determines how long you can stay in the US at any one time under the E2 visa.

-The length of time your E-2 visa is valid depends on the nationality of the applicant.
-The period of visa validity generally ranges from 1 year to 5 years.
+The length of time your E-2 visa is valid for depends on your nationality.
+The E2 period of visa validity generally ranges from 1 year to 5 years.

 It is advisable to start to look at your renewal process at least 6 months before your current visa expires.